 - 1. Common (joint and shared) property shall arise by operation of law or on the grounds of a transaction.
 Each co-owner may assert a claim against third persons over the property under common ownership.
 Each co-owner may recover the thing only in favour of all co-owners. - 2.
 A thing under common ownership, if so agreed by the co-owners, may be pledged or otherwise encumbered in favour of and in the interests of one of the co-owners. - 3.
 Expenses on maintaining and keeping a thing under common ownership shall be borne equally by the co-owners, unless otherwise provided by law or contract. - 4.
-Unless directly established by the legislation of Georgia, the pre-emptive right to the acquisition of any share of the common property may be determined by agreement among the co-owners.
+Each co-owner shall have a pre-emptive right to the acquisition of any share of the common property.